 The KLS Professional Mentoring Scheme

-This mentoring relationships runs from the beginning of the Autumn term until the end of the Spring term.
-A networking event also takes place annually in London.
+This mentoring relationships runs from the summer until the end of the Spring term.
+A networking event also takes place annually in London or Canterbury.
 Many students have reported that their mentor has offered exceptional advice, introduced them to a wider network of professionals, assisted with applications and, in a few cases, offered / arranged work experience.

-- UK based Barristers, solicitors, Scrivener Notary, paralegals and civil servants remain available
+- UK based Barristers, solicitors, Scrivener Notary, paralegals and civil servants are mentors

-- There are also lawyers available in Canada, Nigeria and Malaysia + an NGO worker.
+- There are also lawyers available in Canada, Nigeria, Trinidad & Tobago and Malaysia + an NGO worker.